benhe119/Cyber-data-analytics_TUDelft/README.md

 The "**./lab1/data/**" folder contains the '**zip**' file for the data.
 If you run the '**Fraud_detection_lab.ipynb**', it will unzip and extract it into a **.csv** file.
 Also, after the preprocessing section is ran, a **.csv** file with the processed data will be saved in the very same folder.

 **NOTE**: Some parts of the code might take a lot of time to run, but they are clearly marked in the notebook.
 If you don't have time to run them, or your machine takes too much time to do it, we provide the **rendered notebooks** with all the results in a **.html** format, so that you can read them anyway.

+**NOTE**: If you cannot run the code for whatever reason, you can download the processed file that we used to train/test the classifiers from [THIS LINK](https://drive.google.com/open?id=1KfZFfqy0v1YjzFve52lHGAFcTbSWpxav)

 --------------------------
 ## LAB 2